SalTor/dungeons-and-dragons__character-sheet/source/scss/README.md

 }
 ```

-This enables us to easily override styles while maintaining a clear notion of what's intended.
-The order follows: `block_modifier` or `block__element_modifier`, where in the example above we make use of `block_modifier` with `button_cta`.
+This enables us to easily override styles while maintaining a clear notion of a particular part of markup is meant to represent.